In honor of Mothers' Day, TOF will present a parade of Mothers, starting with:

 |Dennis: Wait, What's Going On Here...|

-4. Sadie Frances Holland (1884-1918), who had been born in Louisiana and moved with her parents to Chickasaw Nation in 1898, where the met the Harrises.
+4. Sadie Frances Holland (1884-1918), who had been born in Louisiana and moved with her parents to Chickasaw Nation in 1898, where the married Charlie Harding Harris.
 Sadie was the daughter of...

-5. Annie Eliza Helms (1861-1939), who had been born in Lee Co., Georgia of North Carolinian parents, married Henry Thomas Holland in Claibourne, LA, then moved to Chickasaw Nation..
+5. Annie Eliza Helms (1861-1939), who had been born in Lee Co., Georgia of North Carolinian parents.
+She married Henry Thomas Holland in Louisiana, then after his death in the Civil War, moved to Chickasaw Nation..
 She was the daughter of...

 |Mut, displaying her bona fides as a mother|

 2. Helen Myrtle Schwar (1896-1952) a/k/a "Big Mom," born in Nockamixon Twp, Bucks Co, PA, married Harry Francis Singley of Fountain Hill, and moved to Easton.

 |Big Mom, with her smaller brood: Mut in arms, twins Ralph and Paul below|